elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-some-challenges-associated-with-vector-control-in-the-spread-of-parasitic-diseases.md

 url: /learn/psychology/questions/what-are-some-challenges-associated-with-vector-control-in-the-spread-of-parasitic-diseases
 score: -1.0
 related_article1:
-    id: 165843
+    id: 165849
-    title: What are the ecological consequences of habitat disruption caused by parasites?
+    title: >-
+        What are parasitoids and how do they differ from other parasitic insects?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-ecological-consequences-of-habitat-disruption-caused-by-parasites
+    url: /learn/psychology/questions/what-are-parasitoids-and-how-do-they-differ-from-other-parasitic-insects
 related_article2:
-    id: 165842
+    id: 165834
-    title: Discuss the impact of parasites on protein-energy malnutrition and iron deficiency.
+    title: >-
+        What is host specificity and how does molecular affinity play a role in it?
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-impact-of-parasites-on-proteinenergy-malnutrition-and-iron-deficiency
+    url: /learn/psychology/questions/what-is-host-specificity-and-how-does-molecular-affinity-play-a-role-in-it
 related_article3:
-    id: 165849
+    id: 165850
-    title: What are parasitoids and how do they differ from other parasitic insects?
+    title: >-
+        How do genetic analysis and ecological niches contribute to understanding evolutionary relationships in phylogenetics?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-parasitoids-and-how-do-they-differ-from-other-parasitic-insects
+    url: /learn/psychology/questions/how-do-genetic-analysis-and-ecological-niches-contribute-to-understanding-evolutionary-relationships-in-phylogenetics
 related_article4:
-    id: 165830
+    id: 165843
-    title: How do sociological and political factors influence the incidence and distribution of parasitic diseases?
+    title: >-
+        What are the ecological consequences of habitat disruption caused by parasites?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-sociological-and-political-factors-influence-the-incidence-and-distribution-of-parasitic-diseases
+    url: /learn/psychology/questions/what-are-the-ecological-consequences-of-habitat-disruption-caused-by-parasites
 related_article5:
-    id: 165843
+    id: 165846
-    title: What are the ecological consequences of habitat disruption caused by parasites?
+    title: >-
+        Discuss the global burden of parasitic diseases and the regional differences in their prevalence.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-ecological-consequences-of-habitat-disruption-caused-by-parasites
+    url: /learn/psychology/questions/discuss-the-global-burden-of-parasitic-diseases-and-the-regional-differences-in-their-prevalence
 ---

 &nbsp;